 Mathieu put his feet up as the lecturer continued.
 "Current estimates indicate that a human mission will land on Mars within the next decade—"

 "—with colonization efforts following soon thereafter."

-You can indicate the speaker trailing off with an ellipsis (. . .) inside the quotation marks.
+You can indicate the speaker trailing off with ellipses (. . .) inside the quotation marks.

-An ellipsis can also suggest a small pause between two people speaking.
+Ellipses can also suggest a small pause between two people speaking.

 Dawei was in shock.
-“I can’t believe . . .”
+“I can’t believe it . . .”

-“Yeah, me neither,” said Lan Lan.
+“Yeah, me neither,” Lan Lan whispered.

 “What did Randy say to you?”
 Beattie asked.

-But what if a character is quoting another person, who is themselves also quoting another person?
+But what if a character is quoting another person, who is also quoting another person?
 In complex cases like this (which thankfully aren’t that common), you will alternate double quotation marks with single quotes.

 “I asked Gennadi if he thinks I’m getting the promotion and he said, ‘The boss pulled me aside and asked, “Is Sergei going planning to stay on next year?”’”